Our Farm Shop is packed with locally sourced, fresh produce… but why shop local and organic?

 Heavenly cheeses from Parlour Made

-Parlour Made are based in the lovely village of Mordon in County Durham, and their artisan cheese selection is made on the premises using traditional methods.
+Parlour Made are based in Mordon in County Durham.
+Their artisan cheese selection is made on the premises using traditional methods.
 Milk comes from their own cows and each piece of cheese is handmade to ancient recipes.
 The result is a range of exceptional quality produce, and there’s a constant stream of innovative new varieties in the pipeline.

 Tangy Wildon Grange chutney

 County Durham-based Wildon Grange produces a broad range of tasty, tangy, homemade salad dressings, chutneys and relishes, flavoured balsamic vinegars and beautiful marinades.
+All stocked in our farm shop.
 The makers have won well-deserved awards for their work.
 We adore their produce, and so do our customers.